Is God Outside of Time? Not according to the Bible.

 But theologians committed to the Settled View handle this verse like they do a thousand others.
 They turn it into a figure of speech meaning the EXACT OPPOSITE of what the passage naturally states.
 If they were correct in this, then of course Christians could safely ignore the evident teaching of this and many other such passages.
 But in truth, Jesus was the Son of God from eternity past, and He became forever the Son of Man only at the Incarnation.
 For remember that writing in Genesis Moses introduced Melchizedek without parents making it appear that He had no beginning, "like the Son of God" (Heb.
 7:3).

 To defend Platonic utter immutability those who hold the Settled View will deny that God has the freedom even to think new thoughts.
 So what do they get in trade for God's freedom?
-They can claim that before the criminal was ever born, God decided how often to rape that child and how filthy each time would be, "all for His glory and pleasure" including the rapist being beat to death in prison.
+They can claim that before the criminal was ever born, God decided how often to rape that child (Hear James White admit this, and see the transcript, in Bob's Second Rebuttal at 53:40 into the above debate.).
+God would also have decreed then how filthy each time would be, and "all for His glory and pleasure" including the rapist being beat to death in prison.
 The fact that God says, "I have no pleasure in the death of the wicked" (Ezek.
 33:11) is irrelevant because it's all a double figure of speech meaning the EXACT OPPOSITE of what the text says, as we can see from the sad reality that many theologians believe that God did ordain the rape, and the beating death, "for His pleasure."
 And they even claim that God is impassible, that is, that He can have no emotion or passion, for in contrast to a hundred verses in Scripture, John Calvin wrote that God is, "incapable of every feeling."
 So when God says He has no pleasure in the death of the wicked, they claim really that He can have NO pleasure whatsoever.
 Yes, God's ways are higher than our ways.
 But they're not lower.
 He doesn't take pleasure from adultery.

 Bad Translations: "Before time began" (2 Tim.
 1:9 & Titus 1:2) is widely quoted yet in the Greek text of the New Testament there is no verb "began" in the original language.
 And the singular word "time" does not appear.
 Instead, Paul wrote, "before the times of the ages," which is very different from the way many of our Bible versions render this phrase, which translations do not flow from the grammar but from on the translators' commitment to Greek philosophy.